Other powers to enforce repairs

 Maintenance of land or buildings

-Council Planning Departments also have powers to deal with property conditions which affect the amenity of an area.
-This can be used for e.g badly neglected gardens.
+Council planning departments also have powers to deal with property conditions which affect the amenity of an area.
+For example, this can be used for badly neglected gardens.
 It is not often used.

 Legal reference